 Beginning a meditation practice is easy.
-Sustaining one through the inevitable rough patches — the restless mornings, the busy seasons, the feeling that "nothing is happening" — is where most practitioners struggle.
+Returning to it through restless mornings, busy seasons, and the feeling that "nothing is happening" is where the real practice begins.

 1. Start embarrassingly small